- Welcome to New Student Programs

 The French, Spanish, and German tests are computerized.
 Paper versions are available for Italian and Latin.
 For more information on the placement exams, see the Department of Languages and Literatures website (click on Academics) or call the department at (585) 245-5247.

 SUNY Geneseo would like to ensure that no individual with a disability is excluded, denied access, or otherwise treated differently from any other individual attending Orientation.
 Please contact us about accommodations at your earliest convenience, but no later than two weeks prior to the beginning of your orientation session, to give us sufficient time to make appropriate arrangements.
-Contact the Office of Orientation & First-Year Programs at firstname.lastname@example.org or (585) 245-5852.
+Contact the Office of New Student Programs at email@example.com or (585) 245-5852.

 Q: If my plans change, is it possible to get a refund of the Orientation fees?